-Add The Hate U Give lesson plans and project based learning and worksheets for the book and movie for your critical consciousness studies and diversity discussions.
+The Hate U Give lesson plans are perfect additions for project based learning books about racism for kids, racism lesson resources, critical consciousness studies and diversity discussions.
 Here are 59 The Hate U Give project ideas and activities with the novel and the movie using watch, read, write, and think.

 THE HATE U GIVE LESSON PLANS: TEACHER RESOURCES AND STUDENT ACTIVITIES

 59 Creative Ways and Engaging Activities to Teach Hate U Give